symfony/symfony-docs/cookbook/controller/service.rst

 * The constructor of the controllers can rapidly become too complex because you must inject every single dependency needed by them.
-* The code of the controllers is more verbose because you can't use the shortcuts of the base controller and oyu must replace them with some lines of code.
+* The code of the controllers is more verbose because you can't use the shortcuts of the base controller and you must replace them with some lines of code.

 The recommendation from the :doc:`best practices </best_practices/controllers>` is also valid for controllers defined as services: avoid putting your business